-Figure 2.15: Graph with SuperPeer Structure A small modification to the completely unstructured P2P system allows for much more efficient communication and reduces overhead.
-The P2P graph is partitioned into clusters, where one peer, designated to be the superpeer, within each cluster can communicate with other peers outside of the cluster.
+Figure 2.15: Graph with SuperPeer Structure

+A small modification to the completely unstructured P2P system allows for much more efficient communication and reduces overhead.
+The P2P graph is partitioned into clusters, where one peer, designated to be the superpeer.
+Superpeer is responsible when the peer within the cluster wants to communicate with other peers with different superpeers.
 These superpeers are dynamically elected within each group and should have additional resources to facilitate the increased communication demand.

 The restricted communication reduces unneeded calls to neighbors and prevents the huge amount of broadcast traffic found in the completely unstructured P2P system.
 The number of messages should be lower.
 However, there may still be a lot of traffic still flooding the network albeit only going through superpeers.

 An early versions of Skype was a good example of how superpeers work.
 It tracked where users were and if they were logged in from a specific cluster.
 It was a P2P system, but Skype has now moved to a client-server architecture instead.

 Question (Student): What are some more examples of superpeers?
 Answer (Instructor): BitTorrent and P2P backup systems.
 However, whenever an application is very important, they may not use P2P since P2P assumes that people are donating resources to make the system work.

 Question (Student): Are node link connections static or dynamic?
 Answer (Instructor): We can't assume that neighbors will stay up.
 The topology is constantly changing so we must assume dynamic connections and that links with new neighbors will be made.
-2.3.4 Collaborative Distributed Systems